jedisct1/libsodium-doc/password_hashing/README.md

 - The function deriving a key from a password and a salt is CPU intensive and intentionally requires a fair amount of memory.
 Therefore, it mitigates brute-force attacks by requiring a significant effort to verify each password.

 Common use cases:
-- Protecting an on-disk secret key with a password,
 - Password storage, or rather: storing what it takes to verify a password without having to store the actual password.
 - Deriving a secret key from a password, for example for disk encryption.